Global search

 The class action is on behalf of app developers who sold their apps and in-app content via the Australian Play Store, as well as eligible users of Android smartphones and tablets who purchased Android apps distributed via the Australian Play Store and/or in-app digital content in Android apps distributed via the Australian Play Store, from 6 November 2017 to 20 June 2022 (Google Play Store Class Action).

-• If you are covered by the Google Play Store Class Action and want to remain part of it, there is nothing you need to do.
+• If you are covered by the Google Play Store Class Action and want to remain part of it, there is nothing you need to do at this time.

 • If you want to be kept informed about the Google Play Store Class Action and future developments, you can register to be kept informed.